Modular session types for objects: A Sequential Example

 The reader might expect a declaration \lstinline|void close()| rather than \lstinline|Null close()|; for simplicity, we do not address procedures in this paper, instead working with the type \lstinline|Null| inhabited by a single value, \lstinline|null|.
 Methods \lstinline|open| and \lstinline|hasNext| return a constant from an enumeration: \lstinline|OK| or \lstinline|ERROR| for method \lstinline|open|, and \lstinline|TRUE| or \lstinline|FALSE| for method \lstinline|hasNext|.
 Enumerations are simply sets of labels, and do not need to be declared with names.

-Figure~\ref{fig:filereader} defines (using Style 1) the class \lstinline|FileReader|, which uses an object of class \lstinline|File|. \lstinline|FileReader| has a session type of its own, defined on lines 2--3.
+Figure~\ref{fig:filereader} defines the class \lstinline|FileReader|, which uses an object of class \lstinline|File|. \lstinline|FileReader| has a session type of its own, defined on lines 2--3.
 It specifies that methods must be called in the sequence \lstinline|init|, \lstinline|read|, \lstinline|toString|, \lstinline|toString|, \dots.
 Line 5 defines the fields of \lstinline|FileReader|.
 The formal language does not require a type declaration for fields, since fields always start with type \lstinline|Null|, and are initialised to value \lstinline|null|.
+Fields are always \emph{private} to a class, even if we do not use a corresponding keyword.
 Lines 7--10 define the method \lstinline|init|, which has initialisation behaviour typical of a constructor.
 Lines 12--19 illustrate the \lstinline|switch| construct.
 In this particular case the \lstinline|switch| is on the result of a method call.
 One of the distinctive features of our language is that it is possible, instead, to store the result of the method call in a field and later \lstinline|switch| on the field; we will explain this in detail later.
 This contrasts with, for example, \emph{Sing\#}~\cite{FahndrichM:lansfr}, in which the call/\lstinline|switch| idiom is the only possibility.
-The \lstinline|while| loop (lines 16--17) is similar in the sense that the result of \lstinline|file.hasNext()| must be tested in order to find out whether the loop can continue, calling \lstinline|file.read()|, or must terminate.
+The \lstinline|while| loop (lines 16--17) is similar in the sense that the result of \lstinline|file.hasNext| must be tested in order to find out whether the loop can continue, calling \lstinline|file.read|, or must terminate.
 Line 21 defines the method \lstinline|toString| which simply accesses a field.

+Typechecking the class \lstinline{FileReader} according to our type system detects many common mistakes.
+Each of the following code fragments contains a type error. \begin{itemize} \item

+The \lstinline|open| method returns either \lstinline|OK| or \lstinline|ERROR|, and the type of \lstinline|file| is the variant type \lstinline|<OK: Open, ERROR: Init>|.
+The tag for this variant type is the result of \lstinline|open|.
+Because the type of \lstinline|file| is a variant, a method cannot be called on it; first we must use a \lstinline|switch| statement to analyse the result of \lstinline|open| and discover which part of the variant we are in.